 - iOS device must be running iOS 15.0 or higher OR an iOS device running in supervised mode with iOS 13.2 or higher.

-- Your iOS device must be managed using a Mobile Device Manager (MDM) system and Apple School Manager or Apple Business Manager.
+- iOS device must be managed by a Mobile Device Manager (MDM) system and use one of the following Apple device managers: